AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/time-scopes.md

 - `some_clip.external_space()`
 - `some_timeline.global_space()`

-This produces a `CoordinateSpaceReference`, which has a pointer back to the original object as well as an enum for which coordinate space you wanted to reference on that object.
+These functions return a `CoordinateSpaceReference` struct, which contain both a pointer back to the object on which the coordinate space is to be computed, as well as an enum for which coordinate space you wanted to reference on that object.
+Functions that transform time use instances of `CoordinateSpaceReference` to compute transforms and apply any relevant trims or effects.

 ## Transforming Time from One Coordinate Space to Another